dotnet/docs-maui/docs/user-interface/handlers/create.md

                 AreTransportControlsEnabled="False" />
 ```

-If you set `AutoPlay` and `AreTransportControlsEnabled` to `false`, the video won't begin playing and there'll be no way to start it playing.
+If you set `AutoPlay` and `AreTransportControlsEnabled` to `false`, the video won't begin playing and there will be no way to start it playing.
 In this scenario you'd need to call the `Play` method from the code-behind file, or create your own transport controls.

 ### Use custom transport controls